rsandz/joplin-calendar/README.md

-# Joplin Plugin
+# 📅 Joplin Calendar Plugin

-> **Warning**
-> This Plugin is currently Work-In-Progress

-This plugin for [Joplin](https://joplinapp.org/) adds a simple calendar which also helps track notes created on each day.
+This plugin for [Joplin](https://joplinapp.org/) adds a simple calendar which also helps track notes created and modified each day.

 ![Showcase](./images/showcase.png)

-# Features
+# ⭐ Features

-- The plugin contains a calendar and a notes list.
+- The plugin includes a **calendar** and a **notes list**.

+## 📆 Calendar
 - Clicking on a calendar date shows the notes created or updated on that date.
+- Clicking on the '<' and '>' buttons above the calendar moves between months.
+- Clicking on the '<' and '>' buttons above the calendar *while holding `ctrl`* moves between years.
+- Calendar dates have dots beneath them indicating the number of notes written on that day.
+  - Each dot represents 2 notes created, up to a maximum of 4 dots.

+> [!Tip]
+> The create date and updated date for a note can be manually change by clicking on the "🛈" button.

+## 🗒️ Notes List
+- The notes list shows notes created and updated on the specified date.
   - Showing updated notes can be disabled in the settings.
 - Navigate to the notes by clicking on the titles in the notes list.

-> [!Tip]
-> The create date for a note can be manually change by clicking on the "🛈" button.

-- Calendar dates have dots beneath them indicating the number of notes written on that day.

-  - Each dot represents 2 notes created, up to a maximum of 4 dots.

-- When holding the `ctrl` key, button icons may change and will instead do the following:
-  - Clicking on the calendar buttons will move between years.
+- Clicking on the '<' and '>' buttons above the notes list moves days.
-  - Clicking on the note list buttons will move between days with notes.
+- Clicking on the '<' and '>' buttons above the notes list *while holding `ctrl`* moves between days with notes.
+- Clicking the `today` button brings back the calendar focus to the current day.
+- Notes can be sorted by time of creation, or alphabetically.
+The sort direction can also be changed.

-## Keyboard Shortcuts
+## ⌨️ Keyboard Shortcuts

 ### Joplin Wide